nhatch/nhatch.github.io/readme.md

 ## Publications

-A. Shaban, C. Cheng, N. Hatch, and B. Boots. _Truncated Back-propagation for Bilevel Optimization._ arXiv preprint; October 2018.
+A. Shaban, C. Cheng, N. Hatch, and B. Boots. _Truncated Back-Propagation for Bilevel Optimization._ Proceedings of the 22nd International Conference on Artificial Intelligence and Statistics (AISTATS 2019).
 [[arXiv](https://arxiv.org/abs/1810.10667)]

 N. Hatch. _Group Theory: An Introduction and an Application._ University of Chicago VIGRE REU; August 2011.